Hooray! We made it through 2020!

 One of the hardest things about being a photographer is managing that feeling of “Am I being creative enough”.
 To be honest, it’s a consistent nagging feeling.
 When I’m making a salad, I’ll wonder if it is colourful enough.
 I’ll fold my laundry and question the geometric symmetry.
 I’ll take a simple photo of a bank statement and question the quality of window light.
 The list goes on.
 Continue Reading

 Capturing Street Photography at The Barbican in London

 With the arrival of my new Sony 35mm f1.8 I felt the immediate urge to head out for some street photography to give it a little run for its money.
-I decided to head over to The Barbican in London to check out the amazing brutalist architecture this location has to offer.
+I decided to head over to what I consider one of the best street photography locations in London.
+The Barbican.
+I couldn’t wait to check out the amazing brutalist architecture this location has to offer.
 Continue Reading

 Capturing Street Photos in Dusseldorf